eskerda/bathy-usace/README.md

 The scripts on this repo are meant to be used and tweaked on selected surveys.
-For most of the parts, there's a --preview counterpart that helps exploring the dataset and tweaking parameters to get appropiate contour lines, depending on the density of the survey and the quality of the data.
+For most of the parts, there's a --preview counterpart that helps exploring the dataset and tweaking parameters to get appropriate contour lines, depending on the density of the survey and the quality of the data.

 Ideally there would be **less work** done in `pandas` and `gdal_` locally, and